laminas/laminas-mvc-plugin-flashmessenger/docs/book/cookbook/application-wide-layout.md

 # Set Application-Wide Layout

-The format for the view helper `FlashMessenger` can be configured for an entire application and all uses of the helper.
+The format for the `FlashMessenger` view helper can be configured for an entire application as well as all uses of the helper.

 `Laminas\View\Helper\Service\FlashMessengerFactory` checks the application configuration and creates the view helper with the given format options.

-## Set Format for All Namespaces
+## Set the Format for All Namespaces

 Add the following lines to the local or global configuration file, e.g. `config/autoload/global.config.php`: